lovejzzz/ImagineKeys/README.md

 ## How to Use

 1. Open `index.html` in a modern web browser (Chrome recommended for best Web MIDI support)
-2. Resize the piano by dragging the blue control points:
+2. Resize the keys by dragging the blue control points:
    - Corner points adjust both length and width
    - Edge points adjust either length or width
    - Red center point adjusts height
 3. Select a material from the dropdown menu
-4. Click the "Build Piano" button to create your custom piano
+4. Click the "Build Keys" button to create your custom keys
-5. Play your piano using:
+5. Play your keys using:
    - The on-screen keyboard (click/touch)
    - Your computer keyboard (keys A-L correspond to white keys, W,E,T,Y,U,O,P for black keys)
    - A connected MIDI keyboard (if your browser supports Web MIDI API)